howonlee/mertonon/essays/gantt.md

-Using Mertonon instead of Gantt charts for project planning and estimation - Why and How
+The doom lurking in Gantt charts - with alternative
 ---

 ### lamo ai pic of gothic ass pictures or like press gangs